GooFit/GooFit/docs/documentation.md

 }
 ```

-Notice the use of `normalisationFactors` in most of the metric
+Notice the use of `normalizationFactors` in most of the metric
 functions, and the special cases when the PDF or the observed number of
 events is zero.